bogoblin/bobbyweb/cv/cv.md

 Hi, I'm Bobby.
 I studied **Computer Science** at the **University of Manchester**, graduating with a **1st class** degree in 2019.
 Since then, I have had four years of experience as a working software engineer at two companies, exploring a wide range of technologies.
-I'm looking for a role where I can solve problems in a robust and efficient manner, whilst learning from more experienced developers.
+I'm currently based in south Manchester, and I am looking for a hybrid or remote role where I can solve problems in a robust and efficient manner, whilst learning from more experienced developers.